genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/transformation-process-reference.md

 The Brotli-compressed expression file and its metadata file are uploaded to create a new Expression Group, linked to the newly created Cell Group.

-#### 4.2.4 Log upload

-Transformation logs are uploaded as an attachment together with their metadata.
-The logs metadata file includes a `Configuration Version` field recording the configuration version the job ran against.
-This step is skipped if `save_logs: false`.